SlayeR6889/docs.airchains.io/docs/junction/become-a-validator/already-running-a-full-node.md

 ```bash
 junctiond query tendermint-validator-set
 ```

-> If your address is visible, it indicates successful inclusion in the validator set.
-Please note that this process may take some time.

 :::note
 If your address is visible, it indicates successful inclusion in the validator set.
 Please note that this process may take some time.